mnbarber/Condensation/README.md

 - User profiles can be created in the application.
 - Create reviews on each individual game's show page.

+# Condensation MVP

+## Layout
+The application is separated into three sections: the Game Library, the Add New Game, and Edit pages.

+### Game Library
+This page shows the list of games that the user has access to.
+They can click and individual game to show its details.

+### Add New Game
+This page allows the user to add new games to the Game Library.
+The form lets each user to add each game's title, release date, image, and price.

+### Game Page
+This page is accessed on each game's show route.

+### Edit Game
+This page allows the user to edit an existing game's title, release date, image, and price.

+### Reviews
+This function of the application can be accessed through the each individual game's show page.
+This subsection allows the user to leave as many reviews as they would like for each respective game.

 ## Acknowledgments:
 Thank you Olivia for the Condensation logo.
 It looks absolutely incredible and adds so much to the graphic design of this application.